nathenharvey/intro-to-test-kitchen/README.md

 Simple test kitchen utilizing a mix of vagrant and docker as the providers.
 This kitchen uses Puppet at the provisioner and [InSpec](https://www.inspec.io) as the verifier.

+## Ansible Example

+Simple test kitchen utilizing docker as the provider.
+This kitchen uses Ansible at the provisioner and [InSpec](https://www.inspec.io) as the verifier.

 ## Multi-provider kitchen

 Simple test kitchen utilizing both Vagrant and Google Cloud Platform as the providers.
 This kitchen was created using the Chef Development Kit using the command `chef generate cookbook multi_cloud`.
 It includes a simple recipe to install `git` and [InSpec](https://www.inspec.io/) tests to verify the package has been installed.
 The `.kitchen.yml` file was updated to include requirements for both Vagrant and Google Cloud Platform.